michaelpginn/active-learning-for-morphology/README.md

 data/aym/tst.aym_S1.msd.wordform.lm
 ```

-The files `train.aym_S1.msd.wordform.lm` and `dev.aym_S1.msd.wordform.lm` needed to train the language model, the strings in file `remainder.aym.msd.wordform.lm` can be scored using the trained language model and `tst.aym_S1.msd.wordform.lm` is included for completeness.
+The files `train.aym_S1.msd.wordform.lm` and `dev.aym_S1.msd.wordform.lm` are used to train the language model, the strings in file `remainder.aym.msd.wordform.lm` can be scored using the trained language model and `tst.aym_S1.msd.wordform.lm` is included for completeness.

 ## 2. Train LM